etale-cohomology/quarx-trading/readme.md

-# Quarx Trading
+# Quarx Trading.
+Client for the Stellar DEX.

-Quarx Trading is a client for the Stellar Descentralized Exchange
+[Quarx Trading](http://quarx.space) is an [open source](https://github.com/etale-cohomology/quarx-trading) client for the [[Stellar](https://www.stellar.org/) Descentralized Exchange.
+It features various markets, real-time updates, and a wealth of technical indicators.

 ## Capabilities